justKD/KDDocumentResourceManager/README.md

 ```

 ## KDDocumentResourceManagerParameters
 The parameter object consists of options `scripts`, `stylesheets`, and `styles` properties. `scripts` and `stylesheets` should be a URL appropriately pointing to a `.js` or `.css` file.
-A `styles` object consists of `tagIdentifier`, `classes`, and `ids` properties. `classes` and `ids` should have an object for each class or id, and each should consist of CSS style names as keys with the CSS value as the value. `tagIdentifier` is the DOM identifier that will be assigned to the `<style>` tag and used to avoid accidentally duplicating existing resources.
+A `styles` object consists of CSS style names as keys with the CSS value as the value.
+Can include `@media` properties which are themselves objects containing styles.
 See `const params` in the example above.

 ## API
 ```